VishalOmprasad/How-to-customize-the-Xamarin-LinearGauge-label-position/README.md

 # How to customize the Xamarin LinearGauge label position

-This repository contains sample for how to customize the label position in the [Syncfusion Xamarin.Forms Linear Gauge](https://help.syncfusion.com/xamarin/linear-gauge/getting-started) control, as shown in the following image.
+This repository contains sample to customize the label position in the [Syncfusion Xamarin.Forms Linear Gauge](https://help.syncfusion.com/xamarin/linear-gauge/getting-started) control, as shown in the following image.

 ![linear gauge with label offset customization](Output.png)